 The N.C.
-General Assembly passed E-Verify legislation that will become effective in three phases as follows:
+General Assembly passed E-Verify legislation that became effective in three phases as follows:

 Effective Oct.
-1, 2012—employers with 500 or more employees will be required to use E-Verify to check work authorization for all new hires.
+1, 2012—employers with 500 or more employees were required to use E-Verify to check work authorization for all new hires.

 Effective Jan.
-1, 2013—employers with 100 or more employees will be required to use E-Verify to check work authorization for all new hires.
+1, 2013—employers with 100 or more employees were required to use E-Verify to check work authorization for all new hires.

-Effective July 1, 2013—employers with 25 or more employees will be required to use E-Verify to check work authorization for all new hires.
+Effective July 1, 2013—employers with 25 or more employees were required to use E-Verify to check work authorization for all new hires.

-Businesses that will be required to comply with this legislation can click on the following link to learn more about the E-Verify system and enroll in the program: E-Verify.
+Businesses that are required to comply with this legislation can click on the following link to learn more about the E-Verify system and enroll in the program: E-Verify.

-No complaints will be accepted until the first effective date of Oct.
+NCDOL began accepting complaints on the first effective date of Oct.
 1, 2012.

 NCDOL has adopted administrative rules to clarify how complaints will be handled against companies for failure to E-Verify their employees.
-The rules will take effect Oct.
+The rules went into effect Oct.
 1, 2012.

-Please note that NCDOL does not have jurisdiction with regard to E-Verify over state/local government agencies and municipalities and will not be able to accept complaints against these entities.
+Please note that NCDOL does not have jurisdiction with regard to E-Verify over state/local government agencies and municipalities and will not accept complaints against these entities.

-North Carolina E-Verify law does not require that seasonal temporary workers who meet the definition in N.C.
-Gen. Stat. § 64-26(c) be verified through the federal E-Verify system.
+The definition of employee in North Carolina E-Verify law does not include an individual whose term of employment is less than nine months in a calendar year.
 Additionally, private employers with 24 or fewer employees are not required to use E-Verify.